How Many Spoonfuls is 50g? A full breakdown to Volume vs. Weight

 Before we dive into the specifics of 50g, let's clarify the fundamental difference between volume and weight.
 Volume refers to the amount of space a substance occupies, typically measured in milliliters (ml), liters (l), teaspoons (tsp), tablespoons (tbsp), or cups.
 Weight, on the other hand, measures the force of gravity acting on a substance, commonly measured in grams (g) or kilograms (kg).

-The key takeaway here is that the same volume of different substances can have different weights.
-For example, 100ml of water weighs significantly less than 100ml of honey because honey is denser.
-Therefore, converting between weight (grams) and volume (spoonfuls) requires considering the density of the ingredient.
+Strip it back and you get this: that the same volume of different substances can have different weights.
+As an example, 100ml of water weighs significantly less than 100ml of honey because honey is denser.
+That's why, converting between weight (grams) and volume (spoonfuls) requires considering the density of the ingredient.

 Factors Affecting the Number of Spoonfuls in 50g